 - Inform relevant parties, e.g. national emergency response agencies

 - Develop methods to deflect any risky asteroids

-The Planetary Defence Office observes risky space rocks, predicts their orbits, produces impact warnings when necessary and is involved in potential mitigation measures.
-The office can be split into three pillars:
+The Planetary Defence Office conducts regular observation campaigns to look for risky space rocks, predicts their orbits, produces impact warnings when necessary and is involved in potential mitigation measures.
+The office divides its work into three areas:

 2. Data provision

 In order to become aware of the current and future position of near-Earth objects relative to our planet, we need eyes on the sky, scanning for potentially hazardous space rocks.

 Every night, ESA’s planned network of Flyeye telescopes would scan the skies for rogue rocks, automatically flagging any that pose an impact risk and bringing them to the attention of human researchers.